syncfusion-content/xamarin-docs/Xamarin/Cards/SfCardView.md

 ![Indicator in Xamarin.Forms SfCardLayout](cardview-customization_images/indicator.png)

-Refer this [link](https://help.syncfusion.com/xamarin/cards/indicator) to learn more about the options available in [`Cards`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardView.html) to customize indicator.
+Refer to this [documentation](https://help.syncfusion.com/xamarin/cards/indicator) to learn more about the options available in [`Cards`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardView.html) to customize the indicator.

 ## FadeOutOnSwiping

-FadeOutOnSwiping can be enabled when we need to fade the card view with respect to swiping.
+FadeOutOnSwiping can be enabled when the card view needs to be faded with respect to swiping.

 {% tabs %}